jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 You might want to stop here and check my work to make sure I did this correctly.
 It's easy to make a mistake.
-With these formulas, we can now count all the addition and multiplication operations to get the total number of floating point operations needed to compute the results:
+With these formulas, we can now count all the addition and multiplication operations to get the total number of floating-point operations needed to compute the results:

 {% latex 1 fig-38 %}
     \begin{document}